 Four Ways to Reduce Plastic Pollution.)
 Thinking about switching to cotton bags?
 You'd have to

 use one of these 7000 times to make for the energy and water used and waste created by the bags it replaces (20,000 if it's organic cotton).
 A paper bag?
 43 uses.
+(More on paper vs plastic here.)
 Our recommendation: scavenge previously used bags from the trash or roadside or recycle containers at the grocery store; wheel your cart out to your car and off-load directly into containers there.

 Plastic and your health - the chemicals in plastics can be downright dangerous, so here's a guide to protecting yourself and your